Chaosvermittlung/micropocbook/README.md

 -logo string:
 Logo to appear on the frontpage (default "chaosvermittlung.png")

--nofrontpage:
+-nofrontpage boolean:
-Remove frontpage from PDF
+Remove frontpage from PDF (default: false)

 -sort string:
 Defines on base of what data the Phonebook is sorted.
 Available options: name, extension (default: "name")